 Alexis Romano, Jana Melkumova-Reynolds

-AS SUSTAINABILITY IS MAKING ITS WAY TO THE TOP OF CONSUMERS’ PRIORITIES, RETAILERS ARE FACING THE NECESSITY TO ADDRESS CLOTHING RESALE AND RECYCLING
+AS SUSTAINABILITY IS MAKING ITS WAY TO THE TOP OF CONSUMERS’ PRIORITIES, RETAILERS ARE FACING THE NECESSITY OF ADDRESSING CLOTHING RESALE AND RECYCLING

 What do your customers do with the garments they bought from you when these are no longer worn?
 Probably take them to charity shops or to the nearest recycling station.
 But why not encourage them to bring these items back to you, thus turning this transaction into another customer engagement opportunity?